magopian/blog/src/making-a-pong-game-in-elm-3.md

 continue taking tiny steps in our endeavour to create a pong game in elm.

-We left off with a ball bouncing off two paddles, and two players able to move their paddle.
+We left off with a ball bouncing off two paddles, and two players able to move their paddles.
 And the realization that we were a long way off to have a game that is at least mildly enjoyable.

 ## Moving paddles at the same time